'Smart home with appliances communicating with each other': LG outlines India vision

 Hyoung Subji, Director Home Appliances LG Electronics, while speaking exclusively to Tech Today's Aayush Ailawadi at the launch, said, "Our vision is to move to premium market starting with our refrigerators but eventually have a Wi-Fi-enabled ecosystem that makes all the appliances at home communicate with each other."

-The Pune-Ranjangaon facility is one of the two manufacturing plants we have set up.
-This one majorly is for refrigerators but the idea is to expand because India as a market has the most amount of potential to grow, he added.
+The Pune-Ranjangaon facility is one of the two manufacturing plants we have set up but this one majorly is for refrigerators, he said.
+The idea is to expand because India as a market has the most amount of potential to grow, he added.

 "We have invested a huge sum of money into India which is in line with Prime Minister Modi's vision of making in India.
 And, this is not being manufactured in India just to be sold in the domestic market but to also export.
 After the USA, India is LG's second biggest market in the world and so our choice for such a big investment," Subji added.